MarkoMilos/android-http/README.md

+# DEPRECATED

+This project is now deprecated.
+Use more advanced libs like Retrofit with OkHttp client.

 #android-http

 This project aims to provide a reusable instrument for asynchronous callback-based Http client with tools to convert JSON response to POJO's.